 Notice how quickly they took the “new” and made it appear as if it was unto the Lord!
 Religion has not changed.
 There is nothing new under the sun.
 Surely this is a generation who loves to hear smooth and nice words.
 Whenever and wherever God’s people choose their own ministers the results will be the same.

-It is during these times that God raises up true men and women who seek to live truth, speak truth and to confront the horror of such things.
-In God’s House the ministrations of His Spirit are not chosen by the people they are called…
+It is during these times that God raises up true men and women who seek to live the truth, speak the truth and confront the horror of such things.
+In God’s House, the ministrations of His Spirit are not chosen by the people they are called…

 “Paul, an apostle, not of men, neither by man,